Users who plan to work onsite should complete the following training.

 WPC and OJT Training

-Users are responsible for reviewing and accepting the conditions of the WPC activities they have been assigned.
-They are responsible for understanding the scope of work, the hazards and controls associated with performing the work, and what they are authorized and qualified to do within the scope of work they are assigned.
+Users are responsible for understanding the scope of work, the hazards and controls associated with performing the work, and what they are authorized and qualified to do within the scope of work they are assigned.
+You can log in to the Activity Manager to view your activities.
+After reviewing the activity, you must “accept the conditions” of the WPC Activity.

 Next: Getting here